A Power of Attorney in Scotland

 Welfare Power of Attorney (WPA)

-For more information, see this page of the Scottish Office of the Public Guardian’s website.
+For more information, see the Scottish Office of the Public Guardian’s website.

 Setting up a Power of Attorney in Scotland